tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/ADAS_EcoRoll.md

 1. In a preprocessing step the road gradient where the vehicle would accelerate on its own is computed for certain velocities.
 If the vehicle is equipped with eco-roll the powertrain is declutched, otherwise the engine is in full drag.
 The slope is calculated for every simulated cycle as this values vary with the vehicle's payload, rolling resistance and air drag.
 2. All positions in the driving cycle where the slope is lower than the road gradient required that the vehicle accelerates on its own are marked as potential candidates for PCC events.
 At this distance the vehicle's velocity shall be a minimum.
 Denoted as $x_{v_{low}}$.
 3. For every potential PCC event, the end position is marked in the driving cycle.
-This is the first position in the driving cycle after $x_v_{low}}$ where the slope is greater than the road gradient required that the vehicle accelerates on its own.
+This is the first position in the driving cycle after $x_{v_{low}}$ where the slope is greater than the road gradient required that the vehicle accelerates on its own.
 Latest at this position the vehicle shall reach the target velocity again.
 Denoted as $x_{end, max}$
 4. For every potential PCC event, the earliest start position is marked.
 This is calculated as $x_{start} = x_{v_{low}} - d_{preview}$.
 5. For every potential PCC event, the vehicle's energy is calculated:
 $E(x_{v_{low}}) = m \cdot g \cdot h(x_{v{low}}) + \frac{m \cdot (v_{target}(x_{v_{low}}) - v_{neg})^2}{2}$